Our main stay in Tahiti was not in Tahiti itself, but on the neighbouring island of Mo’orea, half an hour’s ferry journey from Tahiti.

 We could not afford over the water bungalows which were hugely expensive, so we stayed instead in the hotel part, two blocks of rooms set in a shallow curve, one side overlooking the swimming pool and the other, on which we were situated, looking down to the lagoon.

-And there was a beautiful girl sunbathing by the side of the lagoon
+From the balcony of our hotel I photograsphed this beautiful girl sunbathing naked by the side of the lagoon

 And here is the beach.
 It was a bit disappointing, as I think that the actual beach was artificial, in that the sand had been dumped over underlying rocks, so though the actual sandy part was fine, when you went into the water, the seabed was rocky and one had to wear swimming shoes which I found a little bit offputting, though I managed to buy some at the shop at the entrance to the resort.